How a right-wing provocateur is using race to reach Gen Z

 Money into Kirk’s nonprofit network has followed the traffic.

-Turning Point USA is a 501c3 nonprofit, meaning contributions are tax deducible and its donors are not disclosed.
+Turning Point USA is a 501c3 nonprofit, meaning contributions are tax-deductible and its donors are not disclosed.
 But in 2019, the most recent year for which tax records are public, Turning Point USA raised more than $28 million, according to Internal Revenue Service filings.
 That’s almost twice what it raised in 2014, its first-year as a tax-exempt charity.

 Though Turning Point USA doesn’t have to disclose its donors, some are foundations established by wealthy conservatives, which report their donations to the IRS in annual tax filings.
 A partial list reads like a roster of conservative megadonors, including foundations affiliated with the Charles and David Koch network, the late megadonor Foster Friess and the Uihlein and Bradley families, who also help finance leading conservative policy groups such as American Legislative Exchange Council, the Cato Institute and the Federalist Society.